idforgithub/AppBatchUpload/README.md

 # AppBatchUpload

-this is my last project in my university and this my first time to using Github for real. i got this project from my friend that have professional skill program. he train me for using Github and another things.
+this is my last project in my university and this my first time to using Github for real. i got this project from my friend that have professional skill programming. he train me for using Github and another things.